Kachielite/orbs8/README.md

 Existing in this repository (as of now):
 - Auth: user registration, login, JWT, current user endpoint.
 See src/auth.
 - Email (EmailConnector): Gmail OAuth flow and sync status + manual sync.
 See src/email.
-- Subscriptions: CRUD/representation of extracted subscription entries.
+- Subscriptions: CRUD/representation of extracted bank notification entries.
 See src/subscriptions.

 Planned modules to be added incrementally:
-- EmailProcessor: deterministic parsing pipeline (regex, vendor heuristics) to detect subscriptions in email metadata/snippets.
+- EmailProcessor: deterministic parsing pipeline (regex, bank heuristics) to detect bank notifications in email metadata/snippets.
 - Extraction: persistence of structured outputs and audit trails.
 No raw email bodies, only extracted fields + hashed message IDs.
-- Notifications: user-facing alerts (e.g., new subscription detected, upcoming charge).
+- Notifications: user-facing alerts (e.g., new transaction detected, account balance updates).
-- Analytics: aggregates for monthly/annual spend, status breakdown, and suggestions (e.g., duplicate service consolidation).
+- Analytics: aggregates for transaction summaries, account activity, and financial insights from bank notifications.
 - Background worker: BullMQ queues (fetch -> parse -> extract) with retries and observability.
 - LLM Fallback (optional): invoked only when deterministic parsing is ambiguous and only with explicit user opt‑in to privacy terms.